TALLStackHub/js-beautify/README.md

   "space_before_conditional": true
 }
 ```

-Notice not all defaults are exposed via the CLI.
-Historically, the Python and
-JS APIs have not been 100% identical.
-There are still a
-few other additional cases keeping us from 100% API-compatibility.

 ## Loading settings from environment or .jsbeautifyrc (JavaScript-Only)

 In addition to CLI arguments, you may pass config to the JS executable via: